Stanford University

 Overseas Studies - Paris, Bing Overseas Studies

-BioDr. Éloi Laurent is a senior economist at OFCE, professor at Ponts Paris Tech, at the Paris School of International Affairs (PSIA), Urban School and School of Public Affairs at Sciences Po and visiting professor at Stanford University.
+BioDr. Éloi Laurent is a senior economist at OFCE who teaches at Ponts Paris Tech, the Paris School of International Affairs (PSIA), the Urban School and the School of Public Affairs at Sciences Po; he has been since 2011 visiting professor at Stanford University.
 Macro-economist by training (PhD), he graduated from Paris-Dauphine and Sciences Po (summa cum laude).

-He is the author or editor of twenty books in French and English (translated into nine languages), three governmental reports and around a hundred articles published in French and international journals.
+He is the author or editor of thirty books in French and English (translated into nine languages), three governmental reports and around a hundred articles published in French and international journals.

 He was parliamentary attaché to the National Assembly and assistant in the cabinet of the French Prime Minister.
 He has been a Visiting Scholar at New York University (NYU) and Columbia University, Visiting Professor at the University of Montreal, and Visiting Scholar and Professor at Harvard University.